-As an example, Kent used the new 1860 Angler Series (muti-species) introduced by Ranger Boats this year.
+As an example, Kent used the new mutli-species boat by Ranger Boats this year.
 This new glass boat is priced compatibly with aluminum boats, but you're getting a Ranger boat, backed by a great warranty and a boat that will hold its resale better than aluminum boats.

 Even in the entry level boat market, which historically has been comprised mainly of aluminum boats and where the big question always was "which is better welded or riveted hulls" the answer now is neither - glass seems to be the trend today.

-Both Crystal-Pierz and Ranger will have boat show incentives this year according to Kent.
+Ranger will have boat show incentives this year according to Kent.
 On-floor financing right at the shows will be available, at extremely competitive rates.
-Ranger, along with other major boat manufacturers, usually has a number of manufacture incentives such as, "Got You Covered" where each Ranger boat purchased during a boat show comes with a free Ranger cover, an $800.00 value to the customer; certificates for Ranger Wear clothing and accessories, which are presented with each new boat purchased; and extended topside warranties on all electronics (pumps, switches, lights and such), which would push the top side warranty to 5 years and still be transferable, a great resale factor.
+Ranger, along with other major boat manufacturers, usually has a number of manufacture incentives plus transferable warranties, which are a great resale factor.